 There are several ways to determine the number of NB-IoT locations.
 The NB-IoT modules display the cell ID via AT command.
 Subway tests are perfect for limiting the range of base stations.
 The base station will probably no longer be reached at the next railway station.
 The NB-IoT-tests were done in the railway station Goethestraße because this was the closest to our office.
 We had a signal in the office and courtyard.
 The station on Goethestraße has a total of four stairways.
 This makes further interesting tests possible.
 Our office has an underground car park.
 In the driveway, you can make phone calls with your smartphone.
 It would now be interesting to know how far back we can still transmit by NB-IoT in the underground car park.

 Do you want to test and compare NB-IoT or SIGFOX in Munich?
-Do not hesitate to order an akorIoT SensPro and test it first with during a free coffee in our office.
+Do not hesitate to order an akorIoT SensPro and test it first while enjoying a free coffee in our office.
 Then it is time to go to the subway station at Goethestraße, and from there you can continue to other places in Munich.
-Interesting are the places, which according to the coverage map have no coverage because I expect coverage at this places as well.
+Interesting places to visit are those which according to the coverage map have no coverage, because I expect coverage at these places as well.
 We would be happy to arrange a tour for you.
-At the end of the tour, an NB-IoT live test can take place in one of the popular Munich’s beer gardens.
+At the end of the tour, an NB-IoT live test can take place in one of the popular Munich beer gardens.
 We would be happy to invite you for a beer, exchange experiences and book a hotel near the subway station Goethestraße.

 If you are interested in an antenna matching, a customised antenna or a development of a whole IoT device, do not hesitate to contact us.
 Furthermore, the akorIoT team is happy to hold workshops on the customer’s location for decision making.
 Feasibility studies, prototypes with function or consulting are also part of the services.